otaviomacedo/aws-batch-simulator/README.md

 }]);
 ```

-And then run a simulation, which shows that the mean time jumps to almost 30
+And then run a simulation, which shows that the mean time jumps to about 29
 minutes, in this case:

 ![](./docs/img/retries-distribution.png)